What is it?

 Who can apply?

-Students at Master's level, staff of the participating organisations, invited scholars (guest lecturers) from Programme and Participating countries.
+Students at Master's level, staff of the participating organisations, invited scholars (guest lecturers) from Programme and partner countries.

 Where do Joint Master Degrees take place?